matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 ***Tyk Developer Portal Storage Connection String***

-In order to refer Tyk Developer Portal connection string to the selected database through Kubernetes secret, please use `tyk-dev-portal.useSecretName`, where the secret should contain a key called `DevPortalStorageConnectionString`.
+In order to refer Tyk Developer Portal connection string to the selected database through Kubernetes secret,please use `tyk-dev-portal.useSecretName`, where the secret should contain a key called
+`DevPortalStorageConnectionString`.

 {{< note success >}}